mysociety/twfy-votes-django/src/votes/markdown/motion_types.md

 This is the second reading or stage of a draft law.

-It introuduces a complete bill that may be subject to future amendment.
+It introduces a complete bill that may be subject to future amendment.

 If this passes, in the House of Commons it will proceed to a committee stage.